paulvha/scd30/README.md

             Example 10: combined read with BME280
             Example 11: Set ESP8266 as Access Point and read SCD30 in browser Example 12: Set ESP8266 as WIFI server and read SCD30 in browser

+### Modified by paulvha version 20 January, 2019

+  * Added option in example 10 to set BME280 I2C address. (some use 0x76 instead of 0x77)

 More work to be follow on connecting / comparing with other sensors and document the learnings.